Tezzary/portfolio/projects/golfzio.md

 | 50               | 22900          | 1805.4380    | $205.82                |
 | 100              | 85800          | 6764.4794    | $771.15                |

-As we can see it starts off very cheap for lower player counts but due to the quadratic nature of the relationship between player count and network data output, this can become very very expenive very very quickly especially since this doesn't even account for the overhead networking costs of TCP and Websockets.
+As we can see it starts off very cheap for lower player counts but due to the quadratic nature of the relationship between player count and network data output, this can become very very expenive very very quickly.

 This was the first route of networking I chose for GOLFZ.IO